 If you’ve been looking at your chairs longingly, wondering if it’s time to reupholster it, then the answer might be yes.
 If you’re still not sure, here are some signs that indicate it might be time:

 - The chair has lost its shape (leaning forward).

 - The chair has broken legs or arms.

 Reupholstering a chair can be done on your own and save you money on buying new chairs!
-It’s often a more affordable option as well because furniture stores sell fabric by the yard.
+It’s often a more affordable option as well because furniture stores sell fabrics by the yard.
 Reupholstering will also give your old chairs new life and make them look brand new!

 How to Get Started

-The first step is to remove the old fabric from the chair.
+The first step is to remove the old fabric from the chairs.
 You’ll want to start by removing the screws that are holding the seat in place so you can take it off.
-There will be a few other screws around the chair’s perimeter and under the arms, where they meet the back of the chair.
-Once all of these are removed, you can begin pulling up on the fabric.
+There will be a few other screws around the chair’s perimeter and under the arms, where they meet the back of the chairs.
+Once all of these are removed, you can begin pulling up on the fabrics.
 The easiest way to do this is by peeling up an edge and grabbing it with your hand and pulling it toward you until you get enough of an opening to put your hand through.